 South Africa is one of the best destinations to study pharmacy in Africa.
 A stable democracy in Africa, South Africa has enjoyed relative peace, economic growth and urbanization.
-Pharmacy degree is both theoretical and practical-oriented course, South Africa boost one of the few world-class infrastructures and modern teaching equipments in Africa.
+Pharmacy degree is both theoretical and practical-oriented course, South Africa boosts one of the few world-class infrastructures and modern teaching equipments in Africa.

-After studying pharmacy in South Africa, there are wide range of opportunities and jobs for the pharmacists.
+After studying pharmacy in South Africa, there are a wide range of opportunities and jobs for the pharmacists.

 The areas of practice for pharmacists are Academic institution, Community pharmacy, Consultant pharmacy, Private institution, Public institution, Manufacturing pharmacy and Wholesale pharmacy